Writing the sample enclave¶

 sometimes you don't need that and shouldn't have to implement message handlers.
 In this case we'll use that

-functionality because it's a good place to start learning, so we also implement the
+functionality because it's a good place to start learning, so we also override and implement the

 In a real app you would use the byte array to hold serialised data structures.
 You can use whatever data formats you like.
 You could use a simple string format or a binary format like protocol buffers.